ryumiyax/TaikoArcadeLoader/README.md

 cmake --build build --config Release --target bnusio
 ```

-The compiled build of TaikoArcadeLoader will be written in the `dist` folder.
+The compiled dll of TaikoArcadeLoader will be written in the `dist` folder.